Subelliptic pseudo-differential operators and Fourier integral operators on compact Lie groups: Introduction and historical remarks

-When we review the criteria obtained in terms of the matrix-valued quantization developed in \cite{Ruz,RuzTurIMRN}, we observe that some of them are given in terms of the decay of the matrix-valued symbol and its derivatives (or its differences) which is measured compared to the spectrum of the positive Laplace operator Consequently, the symbolic calculus on compact Lie groups developed with the matrix-valued symbols enjoys good properties when we look at its action on function spaces associated to the Laplacian.
-From this view point, if we measure the decay of global symbols used in the symbolic calculus associated to the matrix-valued quantisation, with respect to the spectrum of the sub-Laplacian $\mathcal{L}$ (instead of using the spectrum of the Laplacian), we could provide sharp estimates for subelliptic problems without loss of regularity (see e.g. \cite{Garetto}, for the case of the wave equation associated to sub-Laplacians) on subelliptic function spaces by exploiting in this case the sub-Riemannian structure of $G$.
+Consequently, the symbolic calculus on compact Lie groups developed with the matrix-valued symbols enjoys good properties when we look at its action on function spaces associated to the Laplacian.
+From this view point, if we measure the decay of the global symbols used in the symbolic calculus associated to the matrix-valued quantisation, with respect to the spectrum of the sub-Laplacian $\mathcal{L}$ (instead of using the spectrum of the Laplacian), we could provide sharp estimates for subelliptic problems without loss of regularity (see e.g. \cite{Garetto}, for the case of the wave equation associated to sub-Laplacians) on subelliptic function spaces by exploiting in this case the sub-Riemannian structure of $G$.